Skip to content

 Generate migrator files

-After the first database model has been added, the current models can be extracted from the Rust source code:
+After the first database model has been added, the current models can be extracted from the Rust source code.

 This will create a file .models.json to be processed by the migrator.
 So, you need to run this every time you want to generate new migrations.
-You might want to add it to a build chain if you're using any.
-It requires the rorm-main feature to be set up properly (see above).

 Make migration TOML files from the migrator JSON file